bragboy/horoscope/README.md

 ## Future Development

-I am currently adding features to generate charts (both South and North Indian).
+Need to add North Indian Chart type.
 Also show more data like Birth Star, Dasha Directions etc., Follow this page for more updates